 Questions like these come up from time to time and I always find them puzzling.
-I don’t see a reverse mortgage as risky.
-It can be a poor fit for some people, but calling it “risky” or “dangerous” is a stretch, in my opinion.
-A traditional mortgage can be far riskier for seniors than a reverse mortgage.
+Honestly, I don’t see a reverse mortgage as risky.
+Yes, it might be a poor fit for some people, but calling it “risky” or “dangerous” is a stretch, in my opinion.
+As I’ll show you, a traditional “forward” mortgage actually can be far riskier for seniors than a reverse mortgage.

-I think a lot of people see reverse mortgages as risky simply because they don’t understand them.
+I think a lot of people see reverse mortgages as risky simply because they don’t understand how they actually work.
 There is a ton of misinformation floating around out there about reverse mortgages.
 If half of the myths I’ve heard over the years were actually true, I would probably agree that reverse mortgages are risky.

-Before I dig into some potential risks, let me first cover some basics.
-If you’re already familiar with the basics of a reverse mortgage, feel free to skip past this next section.
+Before I dig into some of the supposed dangers of reverse mortgages, let me first cover some basics.
+If you’re already familiar with the basics, feel free to skip past this next section.

 Reverse mortgage basics